InfinityVM/InfinityVM/test/load-test/FLAMEGRAPH.md

 ### Notes

 The above shows how to run just the load test submit job scenario and removes `get_result` calls to more clearly examine where time is spent while executing.
 You may want to examine other aspects, in which case you may want to run a different load test or adjust parameters of the node (such as worker count).

-### Findings 2024.9.26

-Our initial findings showed that the longest part of job execution is calculating the program ID.
-We can improve benchmarks by commenting out the program ID derivation.
-Inside of the actual execution logic for risc0, the longest part by far is deriving the program ID - however we don't have control over this logic since it is from the risc0 lib.
-We have a [flamegraph](./assets/submit_job_flamegraph.svg) where we commented out our program ID derivation logic and you can observe that the risc0 executor derives the program ID itself and that its about 98% of the vm's execution time.
-The actual execution is maybe 1% of the call to `LocalProver::execute`.